-fy Latin America's significant, ongoing and Harvey B. Gantt Center for African-American Arts+Culture in Charlotte, NC, Offers Four New Exhibitions
+Harvey B. Gantt Center for African-American Arts+Culture in Charlotte, NC, Offers Four New Exhibitions that explore intimacy and the document.

 The Harvey B. Gantt Center for African-American Arts+Culture in Charlotte, NC, is presenting four new exhibits including: Jordan Casteel: Harlem Notes, Zun Lee: Father Figure, Alison Saar: The Nature of Us, and The Future is Abstract, all on view through July 8, 2017.